Cliff Satherley: New Zealand selection

 He was then selected to make his second appearance for the North Island team in their annual fixture against the South Island with his weight reported at 14 stone (89 kgs).
 On a wet Carlaw Park field the North Island won 19 to 18.
-Satherley was said to have provided “honest hard toil from bell to bell” along with Hutt, Large, and Laird.
+Satherley provided “honest hard toil from bell to bell” along with Hutt, Large, and Laird.
 He converted two of the North Island's tries scored by Hutt and Bert Cooke.
 The Herald reported that Satherley “was the outstanding forward”.
-They also stated in an article that he along with Hutt and Tetley “must be considered” for New Zealand selection to play the touring Australian side.
+They also stated that he along with Hutt and Tetley “must be considered” for New Zealand selection to play the touring Australian side.

 Satherley then played in round 1 and semi final Roope Rooster wins where he kicked 4 conversions against Devonport United, and 1 conversion in the match with Mount Albert.
 He was however to miss the Roope Rooster final loss to Newton Rangers and also the Stormont Shield final win over the same opponent as he had gone away with the Auckland side.
 They played three matches on their tour.
 The first was against Wellington on September 7 with Auckland winning 39 to 27.
 Satherley had a field day with the boot converting 6 tries.
 He was said to be “always in the picture”.
 Four days later he kicked 3 conversions in Auckland's defeat of the West Coast 32-14 in Greymouth.
 They then journeyed to Christchurch to play Canterbury at Monica Park on September 14.
-Auckland again won with a 26-13 score line and Satherley found the posts with 4 successful conversions.
+Auckland again won with a 26–13 score line and Satherley found the posts with 4 successful conversions.
 On September 16 the Auckland selectors announced the team to play the touring Australian side at Carlaw Park on September 21.
 Before a large crowd of 15,000 Auckland went down in a “thrilling” match 16 points to 8.
 Satherley had an off day with the boot missing 2 penalties and a conversion.
 The Herald made a note of his kicking with a short article written on it.
 It said “Satherley was in poor form and missed goals from rather easy positions.
 A good goal kicker for Auckland would have made the game closer, as the local team was awarded several penalties inside half-way.